Skip to main content

 • Situations involving laboratory-confirmed rabies positive animals are investigated, evaluated, and managed by MDH epidemiologists and BAH veterinarians.

-• Negative rabies reports are mailed or faxed to the submitter within 1 business day of completion of the test.
+• Negative rabies reports are emailed or mailed to the submitter within 1 business day of completion of the test.

 Rabies testing in humans